ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 #### E. Trigger SMS to the Individual's mobile for every authentication request

-The system receives authentication request from TSP with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual
+The system receives authentication request from partner with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual

 The system then performs the following steps to Trigger SMS to the Individual's mobile for every authentication request